 Whether you’re optimizing a public workspace for a pet project or creating a business case for your boss, we can collectively learn together.
 The Postman team is always eager to hear your feedback and questions, which we leverage to refine Postman.
-Kick off a thread in our Community forum or start a conversation with a Postmanaut by leaving a comment below about what you’re doing with your public workspace.
+Kick off a thread in our Community forum or start a conversation with us by leaving a comment below about what you’re doing with your public workspace.

 And special thanks to Philippe Ozil from Salesforce and Jeremy Thake from Microsoft for creating such powerful workspaces.
 Their workspaces were not created overnight, and the Postman community is benefiting from the work they put into it.
 Now, we look forward to seeing what you’re inspired to share in your own top-notch public workspace.